Connect with others who understand.

 What Causes Lupus?

-The cause of lupus is unknown.
-Scientists have proven that lupus is autoimmune in origin.
+The exact cause of lupus remains unknown, but scientists have confirmed that it is an autoimmune disease.
 In other words, the damage in lupus is caused by the body’s immune system attacking its own tissues.
 However, researchers have not yet solved the puzzle of why this process begins.

 Although researchers have established links between certain factors and a person’s risk for developing lupus, none have identified why some people get lupus and some don’t.
 Most scientists believe the condition is most likely caused by a combination of hereditary, hormonal, and environmental factors.